Audit Your Life To Become Better At What You Do

 Our first trip was all about speed and precision.

 We also took a quad bike tour and a helicopter ride over a landscape shaped by raw, volcanic power.
-It taught me that while risk is inherent, controlled risk, with the right plan and equipment, leads to incredible, unforgettable experiences.
+It taught me that while risk is inherent, controlled risk, with the right plan and equipment, leads to unforgettable outcomes.

-It was a powerful reminder that in business and in life, speed and precision are critical for success.
+It was a powerful reminder that in both business and life, speed paired with precision is what drives results.

-The biggest takeaway, though, was simply relishing the time together.
-Seeing the joy on my family’s faces was the truest measure of success.
+Seeing the joy on my family’s faces became the truest measure of success.

 But as a founder, you know relentless speed isn't sustainable.
 True growth requires balance.
 And we found that next lesson on our following trip.